Quebec - Data Protection Overview

 - the fact that the person concerned is a public figure;

-- the fact that the person concerned is a minor;
+- the fact that the information concerns the person when they are a minor;

 - the fact that the information is up to date and accurate;